Inedo/inedo-docs/Content/proget/sca/policies.md

 If multiple vulnerabilities were detected on a package, they will each be evaluated against the rules separately.
 For example, if one vulnerability was assessed as Ignore, but another is Severe, the package would still be considered noncompliant.

+For more context on [what package vulnerabilities are and how to handle them](https://blog.inedo.com/nuget/vulnerabilities/), see our article on the Inedo blog.

 ### License Rules